makerdao/community/governance/polls/MIP10c9-SP2 - Whitelist DeFi Saver on BATUSD Oracle - June 15, 2020.md

 - If the **Yes** votes in the Governance Poll are higher than the combination of **No** votes plus the **Default Inclusion Threshold** at the end of the poll, the proposal will be included in a following Executive Vote.
 In summary, if **Yes** votes > (**No** votes + **Default Inclusion Threshold**) = inclusion in the Executive Vote.
 - Note that the Default Inclusion Threshold is set to **3000 MKR**.

+Note: This subproposal has been submitted under the informal weekly cycle rather than the MIP3 Governance Cycle due to inconsistencies between MIP10 and MIP3 and to avoid delaying progress in the oracles domain until MIP10 can be amended.

 ## Review

 The proposal to whitelist DeFi Saver on the BATUSD Oracle can be reviewed here: [MIP10c9-SP2: Subproposal to Whitelist DeFi Saver on BATUSD Oracle](https://forum.makerdao.com/t/mip10c9-sp2-proposal-whitelist-defi-saver-on-batusd-oracle/2520).